 Oophorectomy surgery is the removal of a woman’s ovaries.
 The surgery can either remove one (unilateral oophorectomy) or both (bilateral oophorectomy) ovaries.
 The operation is used to prevent or treat conditions such as ovarian cancer or endometriosis.

-Oophorectomy surgery is sometimes performed as part of other surgeries such as a hysterectomy, so recovery will depend on the procedure that you have.
-If an open abdominal procedure was needed, you would usually need to in hospital for two to four days.
-If a laparoscopic procedure was performed you may be able to go home the same day.
+Oophorectomy surgery is sometimes performed as part of other surgeries, such as a hysterectomy, so recovery will depend on the procedure that you have.
+If an open abdominal procedure was needed, you would usually need to be in the hospital for two to four days.
+If a laparoscopic procedure was performed, you may be able to go home the same day.
 Your consultant will advise what procedure and recovery will be right for your needs.